vhscom/fetch-inject/README.md

 })()
 ```

-Then, before the close of the document `body`, provide the traditional experience to avoid blocking the parser until content is visible:
+Then, before the close of the document `body` (if JS) or in the `head` (if CSS), provide the traditional experience to avoid blocking the parser until content is visible:

 ```js
 (function () {